DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 \subsubsection{Elaboration}

 DSLean does not utilize Lean's default term elaborator directly, instead creating a custom elaboration stage built on top of it.
-Each equivalence's Lean pattern is partially elaborated in separate contexts, before being merged together at runtime in the structure specified by parsed syntax.

-After parsing external syntax, we begin with the ambient context $\Gamma$ and a fresh metavariable $\Gamma \vdash ?m_0$; then following the Concrete Syntax Tree given by the parser, we identify the relevant target expression $e$ with metavariables $\{\Gamma_{e, i} \vdash ?m_{e, i}\}_{i < n}$, which has been partially elaborated as described in \ref{sec:LeantoExternal}.
-We abstract and re-create these metavariables in $\Gamma$ as new metavariables $\{\Gamma \cup \Gamma_{e, i} \vdash ?m'_{e, i}\}_{i < n}$.
-We obtain an updated expression $e' := e[?m'_{e, 0}/?m_{e, 0}]...[?m'_{e, n-1}/?m_{e, n-1}]$ by substituting in the new metavariables, and assign $?m_0 \leftarrow e'$ while checking definitional equality: should this succeed, the expression remains type-correct.
-This process is repeated for each unassigned metavariable in $e'$ corresponding to a nonterminal, until no nonterminals remain.
+Following the structure given by the parsed syntax tree, the relevant equivalences' Lean patterns are merged into a single expression using Lean's definitional equality checker.

+Algorithm \ref{alg:externalToLean} describes this process; given a syntax tree obtained from parsing (see \ref{sec:ExternalToLeanParsing}), it finds the corresponding Lean pattern and replaces each terminal binder and nonterminal with, respectively, the proper binder name and a recursive call to translate the remainder of the syntax.
+The result of this recursive call is unified with the parent expression using Lean's definitional equality checker, which automatically assigns other metavariables necessary to resolve typing constraints.
+This process is illustrated in the following DSL:

+Here, the second equivalence contains both metavariables corresponding to the nonterminals \lstinline{x} and \lstinline{y}, but also the type of the addition operation (whether it is adding elements of \lstinline{ℕ}, \lstinline{ℤ}, \lstinline{ℝ}, etc.).
+When translating external syntax such as \lstinline{"one plus one"}, the algorithm will use the second equivalence, perform recursive calls to resolve both \lstinline{x} and \lstinline{y} to \lstinline{1 : ℕ} and unifies them, assigning the type of the \lstinline{+} operation to \lstinline{ℕ → ℕ → ℕ}; after the assignments are made, the returned expression becomes the expected \lstinline{1 + 1 : ℕ}.

-During elaboration, binders in expressions are temporarily transformed into free variables while their bodies are elaborated, after which all occurrences of this free variable are turned back into a bound variable.
-This causes the contexts of some metavariables, which are instantiated before this process, to become out of date; to remedy this, we manually modify the contexts of any $\Gamma \vdash ?m'_{e, i}$ occurring within the binder $x$ to include $\Gamma \cup \{x\} \vdash ?m'_{e, i}$.
-Although this could potentially cause another instance of $?m'_{e, i}$ outside this binder to be assigned to a free variable which is not in scope, we assert this transformation is safe, as such a situation is equivalent to attempting to translate an occurrence of a bound variable with no corresponding binder; both these situations will be flagged by the type-checker at the end as ill-typed syntax.
+During elaboration, bound variables in expressions are temporarily transformed into free variables to allow other equivalences to reference outside binders from within their bodies, after which all occurrences of this free variable are turned back into a bound variable.
+This causes the contexts of some metavariables, which are instantiated before this process, to become out of date; to remedy this, we manually modify any metavariable occurring within a binder $x$ to include $x$ in its context.
+Although this could potentially cause another instance of the metavariable outside this binder to be assigned to a free variable that is not in scope, we assert this transformation is safe, as such a situation is equivalent to attempting to translate an occurrence of a bound variable with no corresponding binder; both situations will be flagged by Lean's kernel at the end as ill-typed expressions.

 Since Lean's parser processes numerals as a separate category in an optimized fashion (see section \ref{sec:ExternalToLeanParsing}), elaboration of numerals is also handled separately without user specification.
 By default, numerals are elaborated into natural numbers (Lean's \texttt{Nat} type) with coercion applied wherever possible; this behavior may be changed by specifying the \texttt{numberCast} option.